QuTech-Delft/OpenQL/docs/overview.rst

 All passes operate at the program level.
 Each performs its work on all kernels before it completes and another pass can run.
 The order of the passes is predefined by OpenQL, but there are ways to enable/disable individual passes.
-The effect of a pass is to update the internal representation, IR for short.
+The effect of a pass is to update the internal representation.
 This can amount to computing attributes, replacing gates by other ones, rearranging gates, and so on.

 The objective of an OpenQL compiler is to produce an output external representation of the input program